WoltjenLab/MHcut/README.md

 Other optional parameters:

 - *-minvarL* the minimum length for a variant to be considered.
-Default is 3.
+Default is `3`.
 - *-minMHL* the minimum length of the MH.
-Default is 3.
+Default is `3`.
 - *-maxTail* the maximum distance betweem the MHs and a PAM cut to be considered valid.
-Currently default at 50.
+Currently default at `50`.
 Relevant for large variants.
 - *-minhom* the minimum ratio of homology in the whole microhomology.
-Default is 0.8.
+Default is `0.8`.
 - *-minm1L* the minimum length of the first stretch if the microhomology.
+Default is `2`.
-Default is 2.
+- *-PAM* the PAM sequence.
+Default is `NGG`.
+- *-PAMcut* the cut position relative to the PAM motif.
+Default is `-3`

 ## Output